Trivia questions about California

 This bizarre law supposedly dates back to the 1920s, when citric acid from oranges could react with bathtub enamel.
 It’s probably as strictly enforced as the “no sneaking extra desserts” rule at camp – which is to say, not very!

-18. After learning camp navigation, what’s special about California’s Confusion Hill where water appears to flow uphill?
+18. After learning camp navigation, what’s special about California’s Confusion Hill, where water appears to flow uphill?

 Answer: It’s a gravity hill (optical illusion)